m-car/Kode-Keeper/README.md

 ## Usage

-1. Point your browswer to <a href="https://kode-keeper.herokuapp.com/">Kode Keeper</a>.
+1. Point your browser to <a href="https://kode-keeper.herokuapp.com/">Kode Keeper</a>.

    <img src="public/images/Capture1.PNG"/>